interledger/rafiki/docs/architecture.md

 ## Additional packages

-### Mock Account Provider

-The `mock-account-provider` package is a [remix](https://remix.run/) application to mimic an [Account Servicing Entity](./glossary.md#account-servicing-entity).
-It is used to test the integration with the Rafiki webhooks and the quoting of outgoing payments.

 ### Token Introspection

 The `token-introspection` package is a client library for making [GNAP](./glossary.md#grant-negotiation-authorization-protocol) token introspection requests to the auth server.